DevopediaOrg/nodejs-basic/README.md

 * **Controller**: This routes the requests from clients to suitable models for processing.
 File `router.js` is doing this in our app.

 We've refactored the code to follow MVC pattern.
 We now have a view to serve the form.
 This view is also making use of [Handlebars](https://handlebarsjs.com/) as the templating engine.
 To install `handlebars`, run `npm install`.
 Study the form code that now uses Handlebars.

+# 10. Logging (br0.10)

+We've been logging requests to the console but let's log them to a file.
+[Winston](https://github.com/winstonjs/winston#logging-levels) is what we'll use for this.
+To install `winston`, run `npm install`.